All Episodes

 They are willing to latch themselves to these extreme folks.

-You know, they tried to say I was a problem in 1994, too.
+You know, they tried to say I was a problem in 1994, too, but we won back in 1994.

-We're gonna win again uh this year.
+We're going to win again this year.

-The party of limbaugh is doing great in the polls.
+The party of Limbaugh is doing great in the polls.

-Uh it was uh it was February 2009 in a private meeting with congressional leadership, and Obama did not ask them if they wanted to be the party of Rush Limbaugh.
+It was February 2009 in a private meeting with congressional leadership, and Obama did not ask them if they wanted to be the party of Rush Limbaugh.

-He told them you can't listen to Rush Limbaugh.
+He told them, you can't listen to Rush Limbaugh.

 That's not how things get done in Washington.

-Now, this was after I had said I hope he fails.
+Now, this was after I had said, I hope he fails.

 And of course, we all know what happened with that.